Isn’t latex a synthetic/man-made material?

 Latex begins life as a liquid naturally found in the rubber tree, that neutralises up to 90 million tonnes of CO2 per year.
 It is also a brilliantly renewable material, with each tree able to produce latex for up to 25 years.

-We work with a latex supplier whose plantation is managed with a sustainable and planet-friendly approach.
-This ensures their plantations are sustainably managed with consideration to the environment and those involved in the production process.
-In these plantations for every retired tree, a new sapling is planted.
+We work with a latex supplier whose plantations are managed with a sustainable and planet-friendly approach.
+This ensures their rubber trees are sustainably managed with consideration to the environment and those involved in the production process.
+In these plantations, for every retired tree a new sapling is planted.